New & Used Nissan Xterra: In Depth

 GET A FREE PRICE QUOTE

-The Nissan Xterra is an SUV that can hold up to five passengers and offers off-roading ability intended for the weekend warriors who want to have some off-road fun.
+The Nissan Xterra is an SUV that can seat up to five passengers and has off-roading ability meant for the weekend warriors who want to have some off-road fun.

 Head over to our review of the 2014 Nissan Xterra for more details.